Most of our collection is listed by category on our Search the Archives page.

 There is no charge for this program.
 It is a federal program of the National Library Service, Library of Congress, administered by each state.

-Our collection is like a public library collection with popular titles, authors and subjects to choose from.
+Our collection is like a public library collection with popular titles, authors, series and subjects to choose from.
 We receive about 6000 new titles each year.

+There is a list of third party players you can purchase on the NLS website, but you cannot play books on a CD player or computer.
 A player is loaned free of charge to each patron.
-All books can also be downloaded and played on an Android or iOS device.
+Or, all books can also be downloaded and played on an Android or iOS device.
 We have instructions to help you with this process.